deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 _____

-**Transcription Peer Review:** Monday, September 14th (in class)
+**Transcription Peer Review:** Monday, September 28th (in class)

-**Diplomatic Transcriptions Due:** Monday, September 14th by 11:59 pm <br />
+**Diplomatic Transcriptions Due:** Monday, September 28th by 11:59 pm <br />
-**Clear Transcriptions Due:** Wednesday, September 16th by 11:59 pm <br />
+**Clear Transcriptions Due:** Wednesday, September 30th by 11:59 pm <br />
 **Percentage:** 10% (combined)

-**Essay Peer Review:** Friday, September 25th (in class)
+**Essay Peer Review:** Friday, October 7th (in class)

-**Essay Due:** Sunday, September 27th by 11:59 pm <br />
+**Essay Due:** Friday, October 9th by 11:59 pm <br />
 **Percentage:** 10%

 _____

 ## General Overview

-You have three (3) pages to transcribe of the [manuscript version of “The Yellow Wallpaper”](http://schlesinger.radcliffe.harvard.edu/onlinecollections/gilman/search?topics[]=The%20Yellow%20Wall-Paper%20(Manuscript)&page=1) along with the corresponding passage in the periodical version, assigned alphabetically, and then checked reverse alphabetically.

-Remember, you’ll be writing a short paper about this exercise, so you should take notes throughout the process.
-It’ll make the reflection easier.
+We'll be comparing the manuscript and periodical versions of "The Yellow Wall-Paper" using Juxta Commons, a collation software.
+You'll be responsible for transcribing a short portion of the handwritten manuscript in two different forms and then writing an essay that discusses the differences between the two texts and reflects on the experience of transcribing and preparing a text.

 _____